litt1e-p/LPFPS/README.md

 # LPFPS
-iOS App FPS tracer and monitor
+iOS App FPS tracer and monitor that works in even different rootViewControllers

 # Screenshot